manoharglm/E-Commerce-Polymer/README.md

 # e-commerce-manohar
-A replica of an E-commerce website SHOP-Polymer https://shop.polymer-project.org/
+A replica of an E-commerce Demo website SHOP-Polymer https://shop.polymer-project.org/